Solmeye/ClienThings/README.md

 > Swap

 Predicts the swap of items between the main and secondary hand (only works if experimental setting is enabled)

 > Weapons

-Throw the tridents without delay
+Throw tridents client-side
-Finish loading the crossbow without delay
+Finish loading crossbows without delay

 > Wind Charge

-Predicts weapon behavior (crossbow & trident)

-Launches wind-charges without delay and makes them destroy themselves at maximum height + 30 (as in vanilla)
+Launches wind-charges client-side and makes them destroy themselves at maximum height + 30 (as in vanilla)

 </details>